History of Elphin Sports Centre

 August 30th, 2023 saw the Tasmanian Jack Jumpers return again to Elphin to play a preseason match, this time against Melbourne United.

 Thanks to sponsorship from Ryan Pendergast, of Liberty Finance, padding was installed in Hall 1 in the run off areas.
+The padding was later rebranded to Blue Gum Loans, when Ryan moved away from Liberty, but wished to maintain his sponsorship of Elphin.

 During the school holidays in October 2023, former Olympians Lauren Jackson and Michele Timms visited the Centre to run clinics under the Basketball Australia SheHoops Program in conjunction with the Launceston Basketball Association.